 - Eco-considerers: Like eco-actives, eco-considerers are worried about the environment.
 However, they consider the barriers to sustainable purchasing hard to overcome.
 This consumer segment is the largest percentage of the market (62% globally), and the value-action gap is most pronounced among them.

-From the study, more consumers will become concerned with sustainability in the consumer-goods industry, and brands need to identify and surmount the existing barriers preventing consumers from accessing sustainable products.
+According to the study, more consumers will become concerned with sustainability in the consumer goods industry, and brands need to identify and surmount the existing barriers preventing consumers from accessing sustainable products.
 In addition, brands that can communicate their dedication to meeting sustainability targets are more likely to drive growth and unlock new revenue streams.

 Improving sustainability with data

 While the need for brands to become more sustainable is clear, the path to achieving it is not.
 Brands, especially in emerging markets, need increased visibility across their value chains to strengthen credibility and prove how they are achieving their sustainability targets.
 However, companies can only prove what they can measure, so data is crucial for sustainability efforts.

 Daily across the consumer-goods industry, there are numerous opportunities for brands to apply data to supply chain sustainability problems, such as inaccurate demand and its effect on inventory planning, logistical and distribution challenges, packaging, and product waste, among others.
 The only way to achieve this is by integrating data across the entire supply chain – from brands, distributors, retailers, and other partners or suppliers.
 With real-time visibility and advanced analytics, brands can drill down into key sustainability metrics, mitigate risks, and identify and maximize new opportunities for improvement.